Lead & Drinking Water

 Troy’s Water Treatment

 To prevent the corrosion of lead materials in the water distribution system, the City of Troy Department of Public Utilities (DPU) uses corrosion control treatment for our drinking water.
 As mandated by the U.S. Environmental Protection Agency and the NY State Department of Health, DPU completes tap water lead testing from a sampling of Troy households every year.
-In the latest sampling conducted in 2021 and in previous years, DPU has been in compliance with at least 90% of samples below the action level for lead and copper.
+In the latest sampling conducted in 2021, DPU had an exceedance where four of the thirty samples taken were above the action level for lead.

 Learn more about water quality from our annual Water Quality Report.